Ball Lightning (film): Plot

-Yet another problem appears at the very end, as the opera master Bílek appears to have died; since the apartment swap would not be valid had a participant not moved voluntary, Dr. Radosta elects to keep his death a secret until his body is moved into his new apartment, making it seem he did indeed move voluntarily and only passed after the fact.
+Yet another problem appears at the very end, as the opera master Bílek appears to have died; since the apartment swap would not be valid had a participant not moved voluntarily, Dr. Radosta elects to keep his death a secret until his body is moved into his new apartment, making it seem he did indeed move voluntarily and only passed after the fact.
 However, Dr. Ječný was promised an antique couch of Mr. Bílek which he agreed to give out when he moves into Dr. Ječný's former apartment.
 Dr. Radosta eventually decides to tell Dr. Ječný the truth, but it is discovered the couch Mr. Bílek's body was kept in was swapped with a similar looking one belonging to Mr. Flieger and Mrs. Opatrná.
 They rush to where the second couch had been moved so that no one else can uncover the duvets, but it is revealed that Mr. Bílek did not actually die and was merely fast asleep after packing all night; in the end, then, the entire twelve apartments swap was therefore successful.

 During the closing credits, we see Dr. Radosta is planning another swap, this time with twenty-four apartments, under the name "Ball Lightning II"; the names on the diagram actually belong to the crew members.